-A school where students actually pursued their own interests.
+About 4 years ago, a friend of mine, Ryan Thibodeaux, gave me an education book about a school where students actually pursued their own interests.
 A school where the work students did actually mattered in the real world.
 A school where 96% of the first graduating class went to college.
 And a school where bored students, at-risk students, and valedictorian-track students all thrived.
 The thought that kept surfacing in my mind was, this is the way school should be!

 Then, I had the opportunity to meet some actual students who had been schooled in this way.
 I attended a conference in San Diego, CA, where students were pursuing an interest-based, real-life work curriculum.
 The students were amazing!
 First, they easily interacted with adults.
 Second, they were actually happy and excited about learning.
-Last, each student easily and articulately addressed our group of about 200 educators (because this model of education requires the student to do quarterly talks to demonstrate their learning).
+Last, each student easily and articulately addressed our group of about 200 educators (because this model of education requires the student to do quarterly speeches to demonstrate their learning).
 If I were an employer, I would have hired any of these students in a heartbeat!

 Back in Lake Charles, I tried to incorporate what I was learning into my classroom at a local, private school.
 But it proved to be very difficult.
 At the same time, my class once did a career day where each student worked with a professional business person for half a day in a career that the student was interested in.
 Even including this very small component made a significant difference.
 One student who thought she would be an engineer totally changed her mind after visiting with the engineers from Recon Engineering.
 On the other hand, another young lady confirmed her career choice when she actually worked with a cosmetologist.
 Either way, both students were now closer to deciding on a career choice and less likely to waste money major-switching in college.